How to Make a Grab & Go Bag and What's Included

 - Always update this list as any needs change.

-Tip:Jase Daily provides you of up to 12 months of backup supplies of daily medications used to treat chronic conditions such as high cholesterol, thyroid disease, diabetes, high blood pressure, or other chronic conditions.
-Go to jasemedical.com to watch a 1 minute video to learn how this works.
+Tip:Jase Daily provides you with up to 12 months of backup supplies of daily medications used to treat chronic conditions such as high cholesterol, thyroid disease, diabetes, high blood pressure, or other chronic conditions.
+Go to jasemedical.com to watch a 1-minute video to learn how this works.
+Other options for backup supplies include Duration Health and Contingency Medical.

 Create a health needs fact sheet